TosbackCgusBridge-Bot/CGUs-versions/Ford/Privacy Policy.md

 This site may use a third party to activate and/or deliver a service, or deliver site functionality such as fulfilling your request to purchase a product or service, including items from our online store.
 In performing this function the third party may place a persistent cookie on your computer or have to gather personal information from you in order to activate and deliver the service, or facilitate the processing of your purchase.

-This site may use a third-party click tracking analytics tool (such as Adobe, and Google Analytics) to capture clickthrough statistics.
+This site may use a third-party click tracking analytics tool (such as Adobe, DoubleClick, Efficient Frontier, Google Analytics and ClickTale) to capture clickthrough statistics.

 ford.com may use spotlight ads/web beacons/GIF/pixel tags which are site instrumentation tools that help us to determine, for instance, whether a page has been viewed or not and, if so, how many times.
 Emails or electronic newsletters we send may use tools (e.g., pixel tags or web beacons) to gather email metrics and information to improve the reader’s experience such as how many of the emails are opened, if they were printed or forwarded, the type of device (e.g., mobile or PC) from which they were opened, and the city, state, and county associated with the applicable IP address.
 In general, any electronic image viewed as part of a webpage, including an ad banner, can act as a web beacon.